1961 Cincinnati Reds season: Preseason

+Season recap

 The Reds began the season with Freese at third base, sure-handed Eddie Kasko moved from third (where he played in 1960) to shortstop and long-time minor leaguer Jim Baumer at second base.
 Baumer was one of MLB's "feel good" stories.
-After playing in nine games with the White Sox in 1949 as an 18 year old rookie, Baumer returned to the minor leagues and didn't make it back to the big league for 11 years.
+After playing in nine games with the White Sox in 1949 as an 18-year-old rookie, Baumer returned to the minor leagues and didn't make it back to the big league for 11 years.
 The Reds drafted Baumer during the Rule 5 draft after the Pittsburgh Pirates left him unprotected.
 After a solid spring training with the Reds, Baumer was named starting second baseman to open the season.
 As the season began, expectations were low for the Reds among baseball "experts."
 The Reds won their first three games, but then went into a slump, losing 10 of 12.
 To the surprise of many, it was the Reds' offense that struggled most.
 Baumer in particular was hitting just .125.
 DeWitt then made a bold move on April 27, 1961, trading all-star catcher Ed Bailey to the San Francisco Giants for second baseman Don Blasingame, catcher Bob Schmidt and journeyman pitcher Sherman Jones.
 Blasingame was inserted as starter at second base, and Baumer was traded to the Detroit Tigers on May 10 for backup first baseman Dick Gernert.
 Baumer never again played in the majors.

 On April 30, the Reds won the second game of a double-header from the Pittsburgh Pirates to begin a 9-game winning streak.
 Exactly a month after the trade of Bailey, the Reds began another win streak, this time six games, to improve to 26–16.
 Those streaks were part of a stretch where the Reds won 50 of 70 games to improve to 55–30.
 Cincinnati led Los Angeles by five games at the All Star break.